jordantanaliga100/tokenBasedAuth/Readme.md

-# 🌐 Session-Based Authentication with Express and TypeScript (PostgreSQL)
+# 🌐 Token-Based Authentication with Express and TypeScript (PostgreSQL)

-A simple Node.js application demonstrating **custom session-based authentication** using **Express**, **TypeScript**, and **PostgreSQL**.
-User sessions are manually stored in the database for full control and flexibility.
+A simple Node.js application demonstrating **JWT (token-based) authentication** using **Express**, **TypeScript**, and **PostgreSQL**.
+Tokens are signed and verified without server-side sessions for a fully stateless architecture.

 ---

 ## 🚀 Features

 - ✅ User registration and login
-- 🍪 Custom session management (no `express-session`)
+- 🔐 Access tokens (JWT) and refresh tokens
-- 🔐 HTTP-only Cookies for session tracking
+- 📦 Tokens stored in client-side (localStorage or in-memory)
-- ⏳ Session expiration with auto-extension on user activity
+- ⏳ Token expiration & refresh flow
 - 🧠 TypeScript for type safety
 - 📁 Organized project structure
 - 🌱 Environment variable support (`dotenv`)